-As an ever-growing number of smart, connected devices generate more and more data in a global information space, Raima CTO Wayne Warren looks at how embedded database technology will underpin the Internet of Things.
+As an ever-growing number of smart, connected devices generate more and more data in a global information space, Raima´s David Nguyen, Director of Engineering looks at how embedded database technology will underpin the Internet of Things.

 There is no doubt that the Internet of Things represents a significant challenge for data management and analysis.
 And as the volume of data being generated grows exponentially, the problem can only become more acute.
 If we don’t address the challenge with appropriate data management tools, then the risks are: on the one hand that our traditional information management systems become simply a dumping ground for data that appears more quickly than it can ever be analysed or used; and on the other hand that local devices will never realise their potential.

 We also have to consider that, in this new world of information, data can come in many different forms – numbers, text, images, audio, video – and from many different sources.
-In the world of manufacturing, not only will this mean increasing data from sensors, actuators, control systems and smart cameras, but also from the actual products being manufactured – a key aspect that is driving the concept of ‘Industry 4.0’.
-When devices can make their own decisions as they move through the manufacturing process, then there is vastly improved potential for optimizing productivity.
+In the world of manufacturing, not only will this mean increasing data from sensors, actuators, control systems and smart cameras, but also from the actual products being manufactured – a key aspect that is driving the concept of either Industrial Internet of things or ‘Industry 4.0’.
+When devices can make their own decisions as they move through the manufacturing process, then there is vastly improved the potential for optimizing productivity.

 But there is more, because smart mobile devices are also becoming an increasingly important part of the manufacturing landscape, as people turn to tablets and smart phones for plant monitoring and asset management.